shaohenc/shaohenc.github.io/_pages/about.md

 - *Optimization with OpenQAOA on Amazon Braket,* <a href="https://aws.amazon.com/blogs/quantum-computing/optimization-with-openqaoa-on-amazon-braket/" target="_blank">AWS Quantum Technologies Blog (2023).</a>

 ## Research Experiences:
+My main research interests lie in understanding quantum information processing and many-body physics from an information-theoretic perspective.
+I am also interested in computational tools such as tensor networks that have deep connections to entanglement.

 Ordered by recent first.
 - **Ongoing Research Project (Center of Quantum Technologies, NUS)**
 **Duration** : From	Dec-2022	To	Current
 **Supervisor** :	Leong-Chuan Kwek
-**Brief Description** : (1) Extension and generalization of our proposed quantum algorithm to larger classes of spectral transformations to study the spectral properties of physical and chemical Hamiltonians.
-Implementation on existing quantum computers to study the ergodic-MBL mobility edge.
+**Brief Description** : Extension and generalization of our proposed quantum algorithm to larger classes of spectral transformations to study the spectral properties of physical and chemical Hamiltonians.
+Implementation on quantum computers to probe the ergodic-MBL mobility edge.

 - **MSc.
 Thesis Research (Center of Quantum Technologies, NUS)**
 **Duration** : From	Aug-2021	To	Dec-2022